02 Dec 2022

 What is a metro mayor?

 A metro mayor is the directly elected leader of a combined authority.
-Combined Authorities are statutory bodies made up neighbouring local authorities.
+Combined Authorities are made up of neighbouring local authorities.
 Some are known as city regions.
+The local councils who make up the combined authority will co-operate on key areas, such as transport, planning and economic development, but these vary from region to region.

 Mayors have important powers they can use to ensure their regions are as climate and nature friendly as possible.
 By taking action at a regional level, they can also show the national government where the communities’ priorities lie, what can be done, and how we expect them to follow suit.